fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * The prophet Muhammad
 * bedouins building towers
 These signs are connected to each other.
 When one comes, the other one follows.
-There is a hadith that prophet Muhammad saw said, If you encounter the beginning of Al Kiyamah while planting a palm seed, continue planting the seed.
+There is a hadith that prophet Muhammad  ﷺ    said, If you encounter the beginning of Al Kiyamah while planting a palm seed, continue planting the seed.

 better to make it in the part 2.
 First, just the timeline.